prajyotjoshi17/multi-health-meter-device/stats.md

 - Sketch uses 13416 bytes (43%) of program storage space.
 Maximum is 30720 bytes.
   Global variables use 1456 bytes (71%) of dynamic memory, leaving 592 bytes for local variables.
 Maximum is 2048 bytes.

+  ## After removing greenLED code
+- Sketch uses 13276 bytes (43%) of program storage space.
+Maximum is 30720 bytes.
+  Global variables use 1440 bytes (70%) of dynamic memory, leaving 608 bytes for local variables.
+Maximum is 2048 bytes.